orizens/orizens.com/src/pages/blog/2014-09-20-a-journey-from-require-js-to-browserify.md

 The [build process, r.js](http://orizens.com/wp/topics/requirejs-optimizing-and-building-one-file/ "RequireJS – Optimizing and Building One File"), was and is still great for the purpose of Echoes Player project.
 I created aliases, css optimization, dependencies, special build options and optimization.
 You can checkout the configuration I used recently in all of the builds.

-I didn&#8217;t use all the options.
-One feature I wasn&#8217;t able to use was the sourcemaps option and using uglify 2 for minifying.
+I didn't use all the options.
+One feature I wasn't able to use was the sourcemaps option and using uglify 2 for minifying.

 <pre class="lang:js decode:true">({
 	//- paths are relative to this app.build.js file